thao786/autotest/README.md

 Thao:
-- better explanation of Ruby Interpolation

-- better click editing
-- paginations
 - run test with FireFox too
-- detect browser to show Warning
-- redirect sign in to /suites
 - better user exprience when running test: show all warnings.
 Ex: we use window name to determine tabs. messing with it while using multiple tabs results in disasters

     The testing environment doesnt have google plugins so make sure its the same